sofabeddd/Colored-Icon-Kit/about.md

 - Rebuilt the mod for proper android support.

 ## v1.0.3
+- Added `geode.node-ids` to the dependencies list.
 - Fixed bug that rendered icons in your friends list and friend requests list with your glow color.
-- Added `geode.node-ids` to the dependencies list.
+- Fixed bug that caused the colors to not update properly when pressing escape to leave the menu.

 ### Additional Info
 *please submit any bugs you may find to the issues tab in the github repository or directly to me on discord @sofabeddd, thanks :)*